EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-define-a-singleton.md

 ## Next Steps

-The following option is available when you complete the procedure:

-* Because a singleton is using as underlying structure a multi-index table, you can [iterate and retrieve data](./how-to-iterate-and-retrieve-a-multi_index-table) from the singleton same as you would with a multi-index table.
+* Singleton uses as underlying structure a multi-index table therefore you can [iterate and retrieve data](./how-to-iterate-and-retrieve-a-multi_index-table) from the singleton the same way you would with a multi-index table.